 A buffer becomes indirect when it is "attached" to a direct buffer using the rte_pktmbuf_attach() function.
 Each buffer has a reference counter field and whenever an indirect buffer is attached to the direct buffer, the reference counter on the direct buffer is incremented.
 Similarly, whenever the indirect buffer is detached, the reference counter on the direct buffer is decremented.
-If the resulting reference counter is equal to 0, the direct buffer is freed since it is no longer in use.
+If the resulting reference counter is equal to 0, the direct buffer is no longer in use.